National Museum of Archaeology, Anthropology and History of Peru: History

-The National Museum of Peru (Museo Nacional del Perú) was founded under the patronage of José de San Martín in 1822 by José Bernardo de Tagle, Bernardo de Monteagudo and Mariano Eduardo de Rivero y Ustariz, who assumed the task of directing the project in 1826.
+The National Museum of Peru (Museo Nacional del Perú) was founded under the patronage of José de San Martín in 1822 by José Bernardo de Tagle, Bernardo de Monteagudo and Mariano Eduardo de Rivero y Ustáriz, who assumed the task of directing the project in 1826.
 Without a fixed location, The collection settled in various places until 1872, when it was exhibited in the main palace of the International Exhibition.

 The first collection was made based on original archaeological excavations, donations and purchases of various pre-Hispanic objects.
 All of it, except the Raimondi Stele, disappeared as a result of looting during the occupation of Lima by Chilean troops during the War of the Pacific.
 Due to this, the Museum was dissolved as it did not have enough pieces for its exhibition.

 On May 6, 1905, it was recreated under the name of Museum of National History (Museo de Historia Nacional), with José Augusto de Izcue being appointed director, who hired the prestigious German archaeologist Max Uhle.
 Izcue was in charge of the colonial and republican area, while Uhle directed the pre-Hispanic themes.
 On July 29 of that year the new museum was inaugurated with the presence of President José Pardo y Barreda.

 In 1911 Julio C. Tello assumed the archaeological area, with Emilio Gutiérrez de Quintanilla being director.
 By then the museum had a collection of more than 9,000 inventoried archaeological pieces, and an unestimated number of anthropological and historical objects.
 Due to disagreements between the director and Tello, the Archeology section became independent in 1924 as the Museum of Peruvian Archeology (Museo de Arqueología Peruana), while the colonial and republican part adopted the name of the Bolivarian Museum (Museo Bolivariano).
 Both museums, installed in the Magdalena Palace of Pueblo Libre, were inaugurated by President Augusto B. Leguía.
 While the pieces of the Bolivarian Museum were exhibited in the palace's premises, for the Museum of Archeology the facilities were modified, creating a new museum space by the Portuguese architect Raúl María Pereira.
 The Museum of Peruvian Archeology had a collection based on pre-existing archaeological pieces in the Museum of National History, to which the Larco collection was added.
 This was the collection of Víctor Larco Herrera, which President Augusto B. Leguía purchased from him in 1923 and formed, together with the Paracas de Tello collections, the basis of the collections of the current museum.
 Tello was in charge of increasing this collection based on excavations and archaeological research in various places in Peru, as well as appropriate restoration and conservation.